 Get out the map

-Mountain Project's determination of some of the classic, most popular, highest rated routes for North Eastern Oregon:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Northeastern Oregon:

 I think it's a good idea to separate out Eastern Oregon into its own area.
 It's far enough from Portland/I-5 that most people probably aren't familiar with it so putting it all together isn't a bad idea.